Maestro-Zacht/allianceauth-graphql/README.md

 -------------------------------

 Currently the package supports the integration with the following community packages:
-* allianceauth-pve v1.1.x
+* allianceauth-pve v1.8.x

-To install the dependencies needed, run `pip install allianceauth-graphql[package1,package2]` for all the packages you want to integrate.
+Be sure to check if you have the right versions of these package or the GraphQL will not have the same behaviour as the apps.

 Settings